The Three Classifications of Suicide

 the remedy for this is reincarnation.

-An overwhelming desire to commit suicide is one of the biggest
+and overcome it.
+An overwhelming desire to commit suicide

-available on the market that
+There are many medications available on the market that

-of committing suicide because of
+of committing suicide because of depression, seeking

-Dr. George Ritchie, indicate that mentally ill people who commit
+Ritchie indicate mentally ill people who commit

 suicide are given the same opportunities after death

 as those who do not.